You can schedule a medication abortion appointment online or by calling 1-877-200-PPIL.

 You will take a second medicine—misoprostol.
 It causes the uterus to empty.

-More than half of women abort within four or five hours after taking the second medicine.
+More than half of patients abort within four or five hours after taking the second medicine.
 For others, it takes longer.
 But most women abort within a few days.

 It's normal to have some bleeding or spotting for up to four weeks after the abortion.
 You may use sanitary pads or tampons.
 But using pads makes it easier to keep track of your bleeding.